syncfusion-content/blazor-docs/blazor/gantt-chart/custom-binding.md

 ## Handling Filtering in Custom Adaptor

-When using a custom adaptor, handle the filtering operation by overriding the `Read`/`ReadAsync` method of the `DataAdaptor` abstract class.
-The filter action details can be obtained from the `DataManagerRequest` class, as shown in the image below.
+When using a custom adaptor, handle the filtering operation by overriding the `Read` or `ReadAsync` method of the `DataAdaptor` abstract class.
+The details of the filter action can be obtained from the `DataManagerRequest` class, as illustrated in the image below.

 ![Custom adaptor filter](images/blazor-gantt-chart-custom-adaptor-filter.png)

-> Filter records are displayed based on setting the filtered records in the `Read`/`ReadAsync` method.
-When filtering child records, the parent records should be included in the filtered datasource.
+>Filtered records are displayed based on the records set in the `Read` or `ReadAsync` method.
+When filtering child records, ensure that the parent records are also included in the filtered data source.

 ``` cshtml
 @using Syncfusion.Blazor.Gantt;